Don’t Automate the Soul Out of Your Brand

 If someone had come over - explained the ordering process, offered coffees, said a quick hello - we would’ve felt acknowledged, not like a transaction.

 For example, we would’ve ordered more.
 Two rounds of coffee, easily.
 Maybe added a side or two.
-We might’ve been nudged toward a special or suggested something new.
-The staff were pleasant when asked.
-The food was good.
+We might’ve been nudged toward a special or suggested that we try something new.
+This particular venue have a lovely team, and the food was great and consistent.
 But no one connected with us at all.
+Maybe they also were understaffed or someone called in sick, there’s always something happening you can’t know about, I am mindful of that.

-Also - how would they know we’ve been coming for years?
+However because of the automations, generally speaking as a cafe - how would you know we’ve been coming for years?
 That we’re locals?
 That we bring other people with us?
-They wouldn’t know.
-Because the system has replaced the relationship.
+The staff don’t know, because the booking and ordering system has replaced the relationship.

 And that’s where the brand suffers.
 Because people talk.
 Not just about the food - but about how they felt.
-And we didn’t leave feeling like regulars.
+And we didn’t leave feeling like the regulars we were.
 We left feeling like we were kind of inconvenient.

 And to be honest, it wasn’t just that one experience this week.